quietmonk/Pokemon_Crystal_Legacy_Gaiden_Kurt_Fix/README.md

 * Elaborated on optional tutorial text to give more information to any first-time Pokémon players who happen to play this hack
 * Fixed typos, grammatical errors, and formatting inconsistencies both from Legacy and Vanilla
 * Hard Mode now disables badge boosts and the additional 25% chance for NPC trainers to miss with status or stat lowering moves.
 Added branching dialog to skip dialog mentioning badge boosts when Hard Mode is active.
+* Step counts required to hatch eggs have been adjusted up to roughly 50% of those in Vanilla, Legacy originally had them set to around 30% and even as low as 10% for some species.
-* All held effect items are now available in-game without the need for Mystery Gift, Pokémon Stadium 2, nor trading in Pokémon from RBY.
-See docs/spoiler/HeldItemLocations.txt for spoilers on where to find them all.
+* The following items are now available without use of Mystery Gift, trading from Gen 1, or Pokemon Stadium 2:
+    * All held items (see docs/spoiler/HeldItemLocations.txt for list)
+    * All room decorations are now available from Mom, including ones previously unattainable due to bugs in Pokemon Stadium 2
+    * All mail types can now be purchased in stores, including ones previously tied to the long defunct mobile system
 * A full rework of the Ruins of Alph:
     * The chamber order has been adjusted so that the order players will most likely complete the chambers in will unlock the Unown forms alphabetically.
     * The fossil scientist added in Legacy has had his script rewritten, he'll now automatically pick the fossil in your bag that he can revive soonest, and prompt you if (and only if) there's an earlier fossil you're skipping over.